 Middletown is a medium-sized city located in the state of New York.
 With a population of 27,815 people and 13 constituent neighborhoods, Middletown is the 48th largest community in New York.
 Middletown has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Middletown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Middletown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Middletown are a mix of both white- and blue-collar jobs.
 Overall, Middletown is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Middletown who work in office and administrative support (12.08%), sales jobs (11.52%), and food service (10.75%).
+There are especially a lot of people living in Middletown who work in office and administrative support (12.89%), sales jobs (9.53%), and management occupations (7.48%).

 For the size of the city, public transportation in Middletown is quite heavily used.
-Mostly, people who use it for their daily commute are taking taxis.
+Mostly, people who use it for their daily commute are taking the bus.
 For Middletown, the benefits are reduced air pollution and congestion on the highways.

 Middletown is an extremely ethnically-diverse city.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Middletown, accounting for 40.22% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
-Middletown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.52% of the city’s residents.
-Important ancestries of people in Middletown include Italian, German, English, and Polish.
+Important ancestries of people in Middletown include Italian, Irish, German, English, and Polish.